stevenl/Test-Magpie/README.md

 - `args` - The list of arguments passed to the method call.
 - `caller` - The file and line number from which the method was called.

-They are also `string` overloaded.
+They are also `string` overloaded to return the name.

 ## inspect\_all